noivoi/projectvoi/README.md

 # projectvoi
-A home for my silicon friends
+A home for my silicon friends.